 |Tax on proposed Dividend ||- ||- |

-Though the Company made significant progress during the year in terms of its businessperformance considering its overall financial position the Directors are notrecommending any dividend for the year 2016-17.
+Though the Company made significant progress during the year in terms of its businessperformance considering its overall financial position the Directors have notrecommended any dividend for the year 2017-18.

 Material changes and commitment if any affecting financial position of the Companyfrom the end of the Financial Year and till the date of this Report

-There has been no material change or commitment affecting the financial performance ofthe Company between the end of the financial year of the Company to which the financialstatements relate and the date of this Report.
+There has been no material change and commitment affecting the financial performance ofthe Company which occurred between the end of the financial year of the Company to whichthe financial statements relate and the date of this Report.

 Safety Health and Environment

-Safety as well as Health and Wellbeing of employees is an important issue for theCompany.
-During the year the Company's field force was trained in defensive drivingtechniques to enhance their on-road safety.
-This led to a significant reduction in thenumber of road accidents in the field.
-Further new initiatives were introduced onbuilding a safe working environment for our women employees.
-Many health awarenessactivities too were carried out throughout the year.
+Safety as well as Health and Well-being of employees is an important issue for theCompany.
+New initiatives were introduced on building a safe working environment for ourwomen employees.
+Many health awareness activities too were carried out throughout theyear.